 Matt Strauss of RiseKit notes that “businesses can collaborate with their community partners and set up transportation services, such as buses, to provide job seekers with transportation to the interviews and educational programs.
 Or they can cover transportation costs through bus vouchers or train vouchers for the first few weeks to a month of employment.”

-The Chicago Transit Authority (CTA) offers benefit programs that can save money for both employees and employers by allowing employees to pay for transit through pretax dollars.
+The Chicago Transit Authority (CTA) offers benefit programs that can save money for both employees and employers by allowing employees to pay for transit through pre-tax dollars.
 If your workplace is accessible via the CTA, you can help offset transport costs by enrolling in their program.

-Continuing Support from Partner
+Continuing Support from a Partner

 If a smattering of different issues appears to be affecting attendance, you might want to consider a business services partner that continues to support their program participants after placement.